Olaf Kölzig: Playing career

 Kölzig played major junior hockey for the New Westminster Bruins and Tri-City Americans of the Western Hockey League (WHL).
 During his time with the Americans, he had an on-ice fistfight with Portland Winter Hawks goaltender Byron Dafoe, who also settled in the Comox Valley with his family at a young age.
 Dafoe and Kolzig would later get in a fist fight in the NHL on November 28, 1998 during a line brawl in a game between the Boston Bruins and Washington Capitals.
 Ironically, Olaf Kölzig and Byron Dafoe were each other's best man at their respective weddings.

 On 29 November 1989, Kölzig scored a goal while playing for Tri-City.

-The Capitals selected Kölzig in the 1989 NHL Entry Draft.
+The Capitals selected Kölzig in the 1989 NHL entry draft.
 Kölzig played his first NHL game in the 1989–90 NHL season, but was sent down to the minors where he remained for several years.
 He spent several years in the American Hockey League (AHL) with the Baltimore Skipjacks, Rochester Americans, and Portland Pirates, and one year with the Hampton Roads Admirals of the East Coast Hockey League (ECHL).
 In 1994, as a member of the Pirates, he won both the 1994 Jack A. Butterfield Trophy as MVP of the AHL playoffs, and the 1994 Hap Holmes Memorial Award.

 During the 1995–96 NHL season, the Capitals recalled Kölzig to serve as backup for Jim Carey.
 When the Capitals acquired Bill Ranford from the Boston Bruins for the 1996–97 NHL season, Kölzig remained as backup.
 In Washington's first game of the 1997-98 season, Ranford suffered an injury and Kölzig took over.
 Kölzig played well for the rest of the season, winning a total of 33 games and achieving a 2.20 goals against average.
-He backstopped the Capitals to the Stanley Cup Finals, being one of only 21 goalies in NHL history to record four shutouts in one postseason.
+He backstopped the Capitals to the Stanley Cup Final, being one of only 21 goalies in NHL history to record four shutouts in one postseason.
 Despite his success, the Capitals were swept in the finals by the defending champions, the Detroit Red Wings.

 He also played in the 1998 All-Star Game, in which he made 14 saves on 17 shots.
 During the 2004–05 NHL lock-out he signed with the German club Eisbären Berlin.
 In his first game in Cologne against the Sharks, he registered a shootout in a 1-0 victory.
 On 11 February 2006, Kölzig signed a two-year, $10.9 million extension with the Capitals.
 In February 2007, in the midst of a 19–19–5 season, Kölzig tore his medial collateral ligament (MCL).
 Prior to this injury, Kölzig had missed only 18 games and never more than four in a row.